CS4098/GroupProject/README.md

 process test {
 }
 ```
 Produces spin output in which all states are reached.
-This verifies that all state in the pml process can be reached.
+This verifies that all states in the pml process can be reached.

 ### Actions